 Choosing Essential Oils

-Following is only the short list of possible usages:
+Following is only the short list of possible usages for essential oils:

 • Add essential oils to your skin- and hair-care products to enhance their benefits.
 I like adding a few drops of rosemary essential oil to my hair shampoo/conditioning treatment (stimulates blood circulation to the scalp).
 And a drop of geranium to my facial moisturizer to accentuate a healthy glow.
 Or purchase items that already contain certified organic essential oils.